martidi/opencv_dsm/README.md

 ===============

-This is the repository for OSSIM GSoc 2015: it contains the code for the development of an OSSIM plug-In for Digital Surface Models (DSMs) generation from tri-stereo images.
+This is the repository for OSSIM GSoC 2015: it contains the code for the development of an OSSIM plug-In for Digital Surface Models (DSMs) generation from tri-stereo images.

 For more information about the project see https://www.google-melange.com/gsoc/proposal/review/student/google/gsoc2015/martidi/5717271485874176